 Dean and Sol & Lillian Goldman Professor of Law, Yale Law School

 Associate Professor of Law, Columbus School of Law, Catholic University of America,

 and Senior Counsel, Becket Fund for Religious Liberty

-Professor of Law and Director of the Law and Public Policy Program,
+Professor of Law and former Director of the Law and Public Policy Program,

 Columbus School of Law, Catholic University of America